-A. Tax payments can be made by cash, cheque (including post dates), and debit.
-The City of Cranbrook does offer a Tax Prepayment Plan.
+A. Tax payments can be made by cash, cheque (including post dates), and debit card.

+The City of Cranbrook offers a Tax Prepayment Plan.
 Current year's taxes must be paid before the City can accept prepayments for next year's taxes.
-Monthly tax payments are made through your bank by preauthorized debits on the 15th of each month, starting in July 2013 for the 2014 taxation year.
+Monthly tax payments are made through your bank by preauthorized debits on the 15th of each month, starting in July 2018 for the 2019 taxation year.
 Application forms are available at City Hall.

-Q. I just got a tax notice for a house I sold.
+Q. I just received a tax notice for a house I sold.
 What should I do?

 A. Please return the Notice to us with a note that you sold the property, and we will re-direct it to the new owner(s).
-Please provide contact information which you may have for the new owner.
+Please provide any contact information you may have for the new owner.

-Q. The property taxes were paid by my Lawyer/Notary.
+Q. The property taxes were paid by my lawyer/notary.
 What do I need to do?

-A. Ask your Lawyer/Notary if you are responsible for applying for the Provincial Home Owner Grant.
-If you are the new owner you will need to attach a copy of your Form A Freehold Transfer form to the grant application.
+Ask your lawyer/notary if you are responsible for applying for the Provincial Home Owner Grant.
+If you are the new owner you will need to attach a copy of your 'Form A Freehold Transfer' form to the grant application.
 Please ensure your grant application is at City Hall before the due date to avoid penalties.